sqlfluff/sqlfluff/docs/source/architecture.rst

       is to recursively call the :code:`.parse()` method of each of the child segments of the grammar.
 This operation is wrapped in a method called :code:`.expand()`.
-In the :code:`FileSegment`, the first step will have transformed a seried of raw tokens into :code:`StatmentSegment` segments, and the *expand* step will let each of those segments refine the content within them.
+In the :code:`FileSegment`, the first step will have transformed a series of raw tokens into :code:`StatementSegment` segments, and the *expand* step will let each of those segments refine the content within them.

    #.
 Eventually in that recursive operation we reach segments which have no
       children (raw elements containing a single token), and so the recursion